sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 The benchmarks show that the basic idea works: **by using schema-guided code generation, we can achieve better performance with ProtoJSON than Go's standard library `encoding/json` package.**

-The other interesting result is that Go's upcoming **V2 JSON experiment (`go-json-experiment/json`) is shaping up to be extremely performant.** Under unmarshaling, V2 JSON achieves significant latency improvements and allocator reductions over V1 (e.g. unmarshaling the Large payload drops from 277,076 ns/op down to 110,644 ns/op).
+The other interesting result is that Go's experimental **V2 JSON implementation (`go-json-experiment/json`) is shaping up to be extremely performant.** Under unmarshaling, V2 JSON achieves significant latency improvements and allocator reductions over V1 (e.g. unmarshaling the Large payload drops from 277,076 ns/op down to 110,644 ns/op).

-While V2 JSON gets close to `protojsonx` Runtime Table Mode, the statically generated `protojsonx` Generated Plugin Mode was the fastest JSON option in these benchmarks, achieving the absolute fastest speeds by bypassing all reflection and runtime lookups entirely.
+While V2 JSON gets close to `protojsonx` Runtime Table Mode, the statically generated `protojsonx` Generated Plugin Mode was the fastest JSON option in these benchmarks.

 The overall performance landscape for static schemas looks like this: